How high to hang your grow light over your plants

 Hang your grow light close to the plants so they receive as much light as possible.

-The trick is ensuring the light is not too low as to cause plant damage directly under the light fixture, where the light and heat are most intense.
+The trick is ensuring the grow light is not too low as to cause plant damage directly under the light fixture, where the light and heat are most intense.

 Grow light manufacturers should recommend optimum hanging height and provide a PAR map